 If you are applying for a license to practice psychology in the state of Maryland or Pennsylvania and completed a doctoral program in psychology that was obtained outside of the U.S. and Canada, contact our office for application materials.

-Laura manages the National Register’s credentialing, compliance, ethics, and international degree evaluation programs.
-She also works with the Executive Officer and the Committee on Professional Practice and Ethics (COPPE) to enforce the “Guidelines Concerning Withdrawal of the National Register Credential Due to Professional Misconduct.”
-Laura has an essential role performing education and training evaluations and is the primary point of contact for doctoral students and postdoctoral trainees banking their credentials in preparation for the Health Service Psychologist credential.
+Laura directs the National Register’s credentialing, compliance, ethics, and degree evaluation programs.
+She works collaboratively with the Chief Executive Officer and the Committee on Professional Practice and Ethics (COPPE) to enforce the “Guidelines Concerning Withdrawal of the National Register Credential Due to Professional Misconduct.”
+Laura has an essential role performing education and training evaluations, with a focus on Associate members navigating the credentialing process in preparation for licensure and the Health Service Psychologist credential.
 She also serves as a primary point of contact for internationally trained psychologists in pursuit of US licensure.